Alice Herz-Sommer: Early life

-Aliza Herz was born in Prague, in the Kingdom of Bohemia (a part of Austria-Hungary) in the modern-day Czech Republic, to Friedrich and Sofie "Gigi" Herz.
+Alice Herz was born in Prague, in the Kingdom of Bohemia (a part of Austria-Hungary) in the modern-day Czech Republic, to Friedrich and Sofie "Gigi" Herz.
 Herz's family was part of the small German-speaking minority of assimilated Jews in Prague, although Herz stated that she also spoke Czech.
 Her father was a merchant and her mother was highly educated and moved in circles of well-known writers.
 She had two sisters, including a twin sister, Mariana, and two brothers.
 Her parents ran a cultural salon where Herz, as a child, met writers including Franz Kafka and Franz Werfel, composers including Gustav Mahler, philosophers, and intellectuals such as Sigmund Freud.
 Herz once noted that "Kafka was a slightly strange man.
 He used to come to our house, sit and talk with my mother, mainly about his writing.
 He did not talk a lot, but rather loved quiet and nature.
 We frequently went on trips together.
 I remember that Kafka took us to a very nice place outside Prague.
 We sat on a bench and he told us stories."
 Herz's sister Irma was married to Felix Weltsch, who was a prominent German-language Jewish philosopher, journalist, librarian, and Zionist who later worked as a librarian in Jerusalem after his emigration from Austria.

 Herz's older sister Irma taught her how to play the piano, which she studied diligently, and the Austrian-Jewish pianist Artur Schnabel, a friend of the family, encouraged her to pursue a career as a classical musician, a choice she decided to make.
-She went on to study under the Czech pianist Václav Štěpán (1889-1944) and at the German Academy of Music in Prague, where she was the youngest pupil.
+She went on to study under the Czech pianist Václav Štěpán (1889–1944) and at the German Academy of Music in Prague, where she was the youngest pupil.
 Herz married the businessman and amateur musician Leopold Sommer in 1931; the couple had a son, Stephan (later known as Raphael, 1937–2001).
 She began giving concerts and making a name for herself across Europe until the Nazis took over Prague, as they did not allow Jews to perform in public, join music competitions or teach non-Jewish pupils.